Jaska Raatikainen: Children of Bodom

 When Raatikainen met Alexi Laiho at school in the year of 1993, they realised that they had similar ideas and musical taste.
 Thus, they began playing together and idealizing their band Inearthed which would one day become Children of Bodom.
 The band released their first demo, Ubiquitous Absence of Remission, which he contributed some keyboards.
 Jaska played a vital role in the formation of the band, since he was the one who brought both Alexander Kuoppala and Janne Wirman to their line-up.
 Jaska also provided backing vocals on the songs "Warheart", "Black Widow", and "Children of Bodom" from his band's album, Hatebreeder.

 In 2019, Raatikainen, and bandmates Henkka Seppälä and Janne Wirman left Children of Bodom due to issues with band frontman Alexi Laiho's alcohol abuse.
 At the time, the reasons for their departure from the band were not disclosed, and Children of Bodom soon broke up.
 Laiho died a year after the band's breakup.

-In October 2025, it was announced that Raatikainen would be rejoining Children of Bodom for two reunion shows, titled A Celebration of Music, to be held as a tribute to Laiho at the Tavastia Club in Helsinki on 26–27 February 2026.
+In October 2025, it was announced that Raatikainen would be rejoining Children of Bodom for two reunion shows, titled A Celebration of Music; both shows were held as a tribute to Laiho at the Tavastia Club in Helsinki on 26–27 February 2026.
+The band has since announced that further activity under the Children of Bodom name was in the works, including celebrating the 30th anniversary of their debut album Something Wild with a series of shows in 2027.